Beach Hazards Statement issued for Lake, Porter by NWS - NewsBreak

 Beach Hazards Statement issued for Lake, Porter by NWS

-Effective: 2021-09-18 11:29:00 EDT Expires: 2021-09-18 16:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid dangerous swimming conditions and do not venture out onto piers, jetties, breakwalls, or other shoreline structures.
-Target Area: Lake; Porter BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 3 PM CDT THIS AFTERNOON * WHAT...High wave action and dangerous currents expected at Lake Michigan beaches with waves of 2 to 5 ft. * WHERE...Lake IN and Porter Counties. * WHEN...Until 3 PM CDT this afternoon. * IMPACTS...Swimming conditions will be life threatening, especially for inexperienced swimmers.alerts.weather.gov
+Effective: 2021-09-23 19:42:00 EDT Expires: 2021-09-24 05:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid dangerous swimming conditions and do not venture out onto piers, jetties, breakwalls, or other shoreline structures.
+Target Area: Lake; Porter BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 4 AM CDT FRIDAY LAKESHORE FLOOD WARNING WILL EXPIRE AT 7 PM CDT THIS EVENING * WHAT...Subsiding waves have diminished the threat of lakeshore flooding early this evening.
+However, waves in excess of 5 feet will still produce dangerous currents at Lake Michigan beaches into early Friday morning. * WHERE...Lake IN and Porter Counties. * WHEN...Until 4 AM CDT Friday. * IMPACTS...Swimming conditions will be life threatening, especially for inexperienced swimmers.alerts.weather.gov

 Comments / 0